-Researchers have looked at screening younger women aged between 40 and 49, who are at a high risk of breast cancer.
-The results showed that yearly mammograms found the cancer at an earlier stage and helped to save lives.
+Two separate studies have looked at screening younger women aged between 35 and 49, who are high risk of breast cancer.
+The results showed that yearly mammograms found the cancer at an earlier stage and helped save lives.

 Finding women at higher risk